Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Introduction

-Boundary time crystals are among prominent systems which exhibit dissipative quantum phase transitions due to competition between coherent Rabi oscillations and collective damping~\cite{Agarwal1977,Carmichael1977,puri1979,Drummond1980,Morrison2008,ieminiBoundaryTimeCrystals2018}.
-Recently, they have received great attention from their fundamental and practical properties~\cite{montenegroQuantumMetrologyBoundary2023,CabotPRA2023,IeminiPRA2024,cabotContinuousSensingParameter2024,Gribben2025,paulino2024,Passarelli2025,Cabot2025,midha2025arXiv,lee2025arXiv,Mattes2025arXiv,Mattes2025arXiv,Das2025} and they have been experimentally investigated in free-space atomic ensembles~\cite{Ferioli2023}.
-Quantum-enhanced sensing in such systems is initially evidenced at the phase transition between the static and the time crystalline phase where the quantum Fisher information scales super-linearly $F_Q \sim N^{4/3}$, with $N$ being the system size~\cite{montenegroQuantumMetrologyBoundary2023}.
+Quantum-enhanced sensing in such systems was initially evidenced at the phase transition between the static and the time crystalline phase, where the quantum Fisher information (QFI) of the steady state scales super-linearly $F_Q \sim N^{4/3}$, with $N$ being the system size~\cite{montenegroQuantumMetrologyBoundary2023}.
+Notice that this and the other scalings in $N$ are valid by assuming a dissipation rate that scales as $1/N$ (the so-called Kac rescaling), as needed for a well-defined thermodynamic limit~\cite{Benatti2016,Benatti_2018,Carollo_2024,kokalj2025Kac}.
 However, this enhancement vanishes, reverting to the standard quantum limit (SQL), when the probe preparation time $T$ is included in a full resource analysis, i.e. $F_Q/T \sim N$~\cite{montenegroQuantumMetrologyBoundary2023}.
 Indeed, the practicality of criticality-based sensors, including boundary time crystals, is constrained by several challenges: (i) resource-demanding probe preparation, which can erode quantum-enhanced precision; (ii) sophisticated measurement schemes that are often dependent on the unknown parameter; and (iii) a limited range around the critical point for achieving quantum-enhanced precision.
 The development of novel strategies to mitigate these constraints is highly desirable.